Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 An organization that establishes a PMO demonstrates a commitment to reaching high ROI through the achievement of strategic business goals.
 Therefore, in order to set up a successful Portfolio Management Office, you need to adopt a successful Portfolio Management Process.

 What is a Portfolio Management Process?
 It's an ongoing way of managing a client’s portfolio of assets to achieve the client's specified goals.
-Implementing Portfolio Management Process aids your organization in meeting its investment goals.
+Implementing a Portfolio Management Process aids your organization in meeting its investment goals.

 Why Should You Setup A Portfolio Management Office?